xcatliu/awesome-json2json/README.md

 ## Template

-Template is the structure of our output json, and the rule of how to map one json data to another.
+Template is the structure of output json, and the rule of how to map one json data to another.
 The syntax should look like this:

 ```js
 // Input: